 Airplanes usually need some type of power to get them in the air and remain flying.
-Gliders get themselves in the air by either a towing airplane in front of them or through a winch and cable, after which they use thermals trying to delay the inevitable return to mother earth.
-Us guys in powered airplanes use an engine with a propeller and some maybe even an exotic turbofan.
+Gliders get themselves in the air by either a towing airplane in front of them or through a winch and cable, after which they use thermals trying to delay the inevitable return to mother Earth.
+Us guys and gals in powered airplanes use an engine with a propeller and some maybe even use an exotic turbofan or turboprop.

-Internal combustion engines come in all kinds of shapes and sizes.
-Most common types are: 4, 6 and 8 opposed cylinders from Lycoming or Continental, Rotax, Jabiru and Subaru engine types.
+Internal combustion engines are available in all kinds of shapes and sizes.
+Most common types are: 4, 6 and 8 opposed cylinders from Lycoming or Continental, Rotax, Jabiru and inline types from Viking / AeroMomentum engine manufacturers.
 Radial engines like the 7 or 9 cylinder Rotec (a very impressive piece of work).
 Diesel engines running on JET-A fuel can also be seen on the platform.
-The smaller two stroke engines from Rotax or Hirth are usually installed in small ultralight aircraft.
+The smaller two stroke engines from Rotax or Hirth are usually installed in one/two place ultralight aircraft.

 The TBO (time between overhaul) is determined by the manufacturer and is usually around 2000 hours.
-Gas turbine engines have a much higher TBO, some 3500 hours and even higher.
+Gas turbine engines have a much higher TBO, some going to 3500 hours and even higher.

-Engines in this class is usually develop between 80 hp and 180 hp (for the small two seater's) and between 200 and 350 hp for the larger four seat Lancair types.
-Exception is the Murphy Moose which has a nine cylinder radial engine with 360 - 400 hp.
+Engines in this class is usually develop between 80 hp and 180 hp (for the small two/four seat aircraft) and between 200 and 350 hp for the larger four/six seat Lancair types.
+A notable exception is the Murphy Moose which typically has a nine cylinder radial engine with 360 - 400 hp.

 Basically, turbos are exhaust gas driven air compressors.
 This compressed (and warmed) air is then fed into the intake of the engine, sometimes through an inter-cooler.
 The advantage is that energy (heat and velocity) in the exhaust gases are used which would otherwise have been lost in space.

 This imposes a lot less stress on the engine compared to turbo charging.
 With this system the intake is usually pressurized to 39-40 inHg MAP (there are exceptions), more air means that more fuel can be added and the engine will produce more power.
-This over boosting is time limited, usually 1-5 minutes, depending on engine design.
+This over boosting is time limited, usually from 1 to 5 minutes, depending on engine design.

 Diesel engines usually have a turbo compressor to create even more power.
 For more information, see the pages at supercharging engines.